top of page

 Search/Explore

-Some users were not sure what to search so to engage them I added an explore button to help them view possibilities.
+Some users were not sure what to search for, so to help engage them I added an "Explore" button, which allows them to browse and discover new possibilities.

 Next Steps

-The continuation of the recommendations and wireframes were created for all seven tasks in the usability tests.
-Once the prototype is complete with the iterations the following would take place to assess new changes.
+The recommendations and wireframes were created for all seven tasks in the usability tests.
+Once the prototype is complete with the iterations, the following steps will be taken to assess new changes.

 Round 2 of Usability Testing